-The staff observed administering medication demonstrated knowledge and compliance with the medicine administration policies and procedures.
-At interview they demonstrated clear understanding of their roles and responsibilities related to each stage of medication management The RN or EN oversees the use of all pro re nata (PRN) medicines and documentation made regarding effectiveness on the electronic medication record and in the progress notes was sighted.
+The staff observed administering medication demonstrated knowledge and at interview demonstrated clear understanding of their roles and responsibilities related to each stage of medication management and complied with the medicine administration policies and procedures.
+The RN oversees the use of all pro re nata (PRN) medicines and documentation made regarding effectiveness on the electronic medication record and in the progress notes was sighted.
 Current medication competencies were evident in staff files.